 What is the name of your n ew neighborhood?
 How many people live in yo ur neighborhood?

-What makes your neighbo orhood special?

-Name four foods your neighborhood has: What kind of music would you hear in your neighborhood?
-What sports would you see in your neighborhood?
+What makes your neighbo orhood special? ----- Name four foods your neighborhood has: What kind of music would What sports would you neighborhood has. you hear in your neighborhood? see in your neighborhood?
 What do the people look li ke in your neighborhood?

-S TOP!
-This section is for Lesso on 3!

-Name two class neighborhoods that are similar to yours: Name two class neighborhoods that are different than yours:
+TOP!
+This section is for Lesso Name two class neighborhoo similar to yours: class neighborhoods that are lifferent than yours: